 We’ve all made those purchases.
 And nowadays you and your readers are sceptical of these published unicorns.
 No book is perfect, not even yours.
 The Harry Potter book series is one that’s overused as an example of this, but it’s still true.
 If you’ve loved the books or the movies, a few minutes over there will reveal that not everyone holds those books in as high esteem as you do.

-And why should it.
+And why should it?
 If a book is universally seen as the best thing that came off the printing press, there’s something wrong.

 Maybe there’s a reason for all those positive reviews.
 It might be that the book is a new release and those reviews are from fanatical fans.
-But if that shine doesn’t wear off with the occasional three star or lower review, it’s going to raise a little suspicion in your potential buyers eyes.
+But if that shine doesn’t wear off with the occasional three-star or lower review, it’s going to raise a little suspicion in your potential buyer’s eyes.

-Five star review are good, but don’t worry about the odd lukewarm review you get either.
+Five-star reviews are good, but don’t worry about the odd lukewarm review you get either.
 They can be just as helpful for your sales and give a fuller view of what your book is like.